Get the Right Care

 Types of Surgeries

-There are two ways to treat infected pilonidal cysts – drainage or surgical removal.
+There are two ways to have an infected pilonidal cyst treated – drainage or surgical removal.
 If the cyst is left untreated, it risks developing into a type of skin cancer called squamous cell carcinoma.
-Thus, if you think you may have a pilonidal cyst, it is best to consult your doctor immediately.
+If you think you may have this type of cyst, it is best to consult your doctor immediately to get your pilonidal cyst diagnosed.

 The complete removal of a pilonidal cyst is called a pilonidal cystectomy.
-While this procedure is a fair bit more complicated that an incision and drainage, it is considered more likely to be successful in the prevention of future recurrence.
-A doctor may recommend a pilonidal cystectomy over drainage if you’ve already had a drainage procedure before and your cyst came back, or if your infection is very complex or severe.
+While this is a fair bit more complicated than an incision and drainage procedure, it is considered more likely to be successful in the prevention of future recurrence.
+A doctor may recommend a pilonidal cystectomy over drainage if you’ve already had a drainage procedure before and your cyst came back, or if your infected cyst is very complex or severe.
 Talk with your doctor to see if a pilonidal cystectomy is right for you.

-All surgeries, whether they be big or small, carry risks.
+All surgical procedures, whether they be big or small, carry risks.
 For pilonidal cystectomy surgery, these typically include:

 Risks